 This frame was designed to replace the 2.0 version that was introduced way back in 2006.
 This frame still holds all the best features from the 2.0 version but adds some major improvements for military and tactical personnel.
 The lens is designed to be closer to your face and coated with an advanced anti-fog coating to combat the problem of reduced airflow.
-The temples were also redesigned to be thinner to better accommodate over the ear communication devices.
+The temples were also redesigned to be thinner to better accommodate over-the-ear communication devices.

 The lenses on these frames are made of pure Plutonite, which is essentially a high-grade polycarbonate material.
-This Plutonite material gives you protection from harmful UV-A, UV-B, UV-C.
+This Plutonite material gives you protection from harmful UV-A, UV-B, and UV-C.